 In keeping water flowing, we need to keep investing in our infrastructure to be able to make sure we can do that in six months’ time and in a year’s time, as well as tomorrow.
 We have safe water treatment plants, pumping stations, and pipes that require constant investment.
 Now’s it around how can we set up people to work safely and use that human ingenuity to find ways of gaining productivity?
 We’ve been working very closely with our supply chain partners around this.
 We need them now.
 We need them in the future.
 What are the ways we can work together?
 So that’s what’s on my mind right now.
 We’re taking leaps of courage with them, and they’re taking those with us.
 Where is the opportunity to create something better in this disruptive time?

-TL: The new normal.
-The questions you pose are brilliant and if I’m honest, I don't know the answers to them yet.
+TL: I don’t know the answers yet.
 People are really embracing flexible working and virtual working.
-But I want us to move beyond that--we've seen that real connection of team dynamics.
-The other thing we've seen is a purpose-driven life, where all the people with whom I work are all absolutely clear on our role to keep water flowing.
+But I want us to move beyond that–we’ve seen that real connection of team dynamics.
+The other thing we’ve seen is a purpose-driven life, where all the people with whom I work are all absolutely clear on our role to keep water flowing.
 What are these collaborative practices working with each other and talking to each other?
 How do we sustain that?

 TL: I’m struggling to answer that.
 I can’t imagine a world where I wouldn’t care about the people.
 I want people to be engaged, as I am, and feel that sense of purpose and be able to go home to their families every day.